vippsas/vipps-recurring-api/vipps-recurring-api.md

 can manage the agreement (e.g., change, pause, cancel the agreement).
 The URL is opened in the standard web browser.

-**Please note:** Vipps does not offer any form of agreement management, as this may include quite complex operations (e.g., changing subscription types, temporary address change, pausing the agreement, etc).
+**Please note:** VippsMobilaPay does not offer any form of agreement management, as this may include quite complex operations (e.g., changing subscription types, temporary address change, pausing the agreement, etc).